-(3) If N2 or H2S concentrations in natural gas exceeds the gathering pipeline specifications, the operator may flare the natural gas for 60 days or until the N_2 or H_2S concentrations meet the pipeline specifications, whichever is sooner, provided that:

-(b) the operator analyzes natural gas samples twice per week:

-the operator routes the natural gas into a gathering pipeline as soon as the (c) pipeline specifications are met; and the operator provides the pipeline specifications and natural gas analyses to the (d) division upon request.

-D. Venting and flaring during production operations.
-The operator shall not vent or flare natural gas except:

-to the extent authorized by a valid federally enforceable air quality permit issued by the (1) New Mexico environment department;

-during an emergency or malfunction, but only to avoid a risk of an immediate and (2)substantial adverse impact on safety, public health, or the environment.
-The operator shall notify the division of venting or flaring resulting from an emergency or malfunction pursuant to Paragraph (1) of Subsection G of 19.15.27.8 NMAC;

-to unload or clean-up liquid holdup in a well to atmospheric pressure, provided for a well equipped with a plunger lift system or an automated control system, (c) the operator optimizes the system to minimize the venting of natural gas; or

-(a) the operator does not vent after the well achieves a stabilized rate and pressure;

-(b) for liquids unloading by manual purging, the operator remains present on-site until the end of unloading, takes all reasonable actions to achieve a stabilized rate and pressure at the earliest practical time and takes all reasonable actions to minimize venting to the maximum extent practicable;

-(d) during downhole well maintenance, only when the operator uses a workover rig, swabbing rig, coiled tubing unit or similar specialty equipment and minimizes the venting of natural gas to the extent that it does not pose a risk to safe operations and personnel safety and is consistent with best management practices;

-(4) during the first 12 months of production from a delineation well, or as extended by the division for good cause shown, provided:

-(a) the operator proposes and the division approves the well as a delineation well;

-the operator is in compliance with its statewide gas capture requirements; and (b)
+- (3) If N_2 or H_2S concentrations in natural gas exceeds the gathering pipeline specifications, the operator may flare the natural gas for 60 days or until the N_2 or H_2S concentrations meet the pipeline specifications, whichever is sooner, provided that: - (a) the flare stack is equipped with an automatic igniter or continuous pilot; - (b) the operator analyzes natural gas samples twice per week; - (c) the operator routes the natural gas into a gathering pipeline as soon as the pipeline specifications are met; and - (d) the operator provides the pipeline specifications and natural gas analyses to the division upon request. - D. Venting and flaring during production operations.
+The operator shall not vent or flare natural gas except: - (1) to the extent authorized by a valid federally enforceable air quality permit issued by the New Mexico environment department; - during an emergency or malfunction, but only to avoid a risk of an immediate and substantial adverse impact on safety, public health, or the environment.
+The operator shall notify the division of venting or flaring resulting from an emergency or malfunction pursuant to Paragraph (1) of Subsection G of 19.15.27.8 NMAC; - (3) to unload or clean-up liquid holdup in a well to atmospheric pressure, provided - (a) the operator does not vent after the well achieves a stabilized rate and pressure; - (b) for liquids unloading by manual purging, the operator remains present on-site until the end of unloading, takes all reasonable actions to achieve a stabilized rate and pressure at the earliest practical time and takes all reasonable actions to minimize venting to the maximum extent practicable; - (c) for a well equipped with a plunger lift system or an automated control system, the operator optimizes the system to minimize the venting of natural gas; or - (d) during downhole well maintenance, only when the operator uses a workover rig, swabbing rig, coiled tubing unit or similar specialty equipment and minimizes the venting of natural gas to the extent that it does not pose a risk to safe operations and personnel safety and is consistent with best management practices; - (4) during the first 12 months of production from a delineation well, or as extended by the division for good cause shown, provided: - (a) the operator proposes and the division approves the well as a delineation well; - (b) the operator is in compliance with its statewide gas capture requirements; and - (c) if within 15 days of determining a delineation well is capable of producing in paying quantities within 12 months of the division's approval, the operator submits an updated form C-129 to the division, including a natural gas management plan and timeline for connecting the well to a natural gas gathering system or as otherwise approved by the division; or to a transport vehicle;

-(c) if a delineation well is capable of producing in paying quantities within 12 months of the division's approval, the operator submits an updated form C-129 to the division, including a natural gas management plan and timeline for connecting the well to a natural gas gathering system; or during the following activities unless prohibited by applicable state or federal law, rule, (5) or regulation for the emission of hydrocarbons and volatile organic compounds:

-gauging or sampling a storage tank or other low-pressure production vessel; (a)

-(b) loading out liquids from a storage tank or other low-pressure production vessel to a transport vehicle;
+- (5) during the following activities unless prohibited by applicable state or federal law, rule, or regulation for the emission of hydrocarbons and volatile organic compounds: - (a) gauging or sampling a storage tank or other low-pressure production vessel; - (b) loading out liquids from a storage tank or other low-pressure production vessel